 Atacama Desert, Volcanoes and Bolivia Salt Flats

 Then we’ll pack into Land Cruisers and head to the Bolivia salt flats.
-There are a few long drives through amazing landscapes of the high Andes mountains as we venture north into Bolivia to the town of Uyuni and beyond.
-We’ll visit Laguna Colorado (home of 3 species of flamingo, as well as many other birds), Isla Incahuasi (large cacti hill) as well as many more great and exotic locations.
+We will have a few long drives through amazing landscapes of the high Andes mountains as we venture north into Bolivia to the town of Uyuni and beyond.
+We’ll visit Laguna Colorado (home of three species of flamingo, as well as many other birds), Isla Incahuasi (large cacti hill), as well as many more great and exotic locations.

-You’ll fly into the town of Calama, Chile and out of La Paz, Bolivia.
-Everything is covered from the airport pickup in Calama to the airport shuttle in La Paz.
-You will be expected to acclimate to 16,000 feet for the trip.
-There will be oxygen carried in each vehicle for emergencies use if needed.
-Because of this, there is an age limit for this workshop, you must be fit and 70 or younger.
+Everything is covered from the airport pickup in Calama, Chile, to the airport shuttle in Paz, Bolivia.
+You are expected to acclimate to 16,000 feet for this workshop, and there will be oxygen carried in each vehicle for emergencies.
+Due to the high altitude, there is an age limit for this workshop: you must be fit and 70 or younger.